eProsima/FIWARE-SH/README.md

 Usage
 =====
-This system handle can be used to connnevt FIWARE with other systems.
+This system handle can be used to connect FIWARE with other systems.

 Configuration
 -------------